Man dead, neighbor arrested after dispute over noise in Jamaica

 The suspect went to the downstairs apartment on 138th Street in Jamaica to complain about noise at around 1:30 a.m.
 Friday.

-The man, in his 30s, struck the older man with a blunt object, killing him.
+The 37-year-old man struck the older man with a blunt object, killing him, police say.

 The suspect was taken into custody and charges are pending.